ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   or consume client resources boosting its requests;
 - passed by a misconfigured server;

-or a high RateLimit-Reset field value could inhibit clients to contact the server.
+or a high RateLimit-Reset field value could inhibit clients to contact the server (e.g. similarly to receiving "Retry-after: 1000000").

-To mitigate this risk, clients can set thresholds that they consider reasonable in terms of quota units, time window, concurrent requests or throughput, and ignore field values advertising policies that exceed those thresholds.
+To mitigate this risk, clients can set thresholds that they consider reasonable in terms of quota units, time window, concurrent requests or throughput, and define a consistent behavior when the RateLimit exceed those thresholds.
+For example this means capping the maximum number of request per second, or implementing retries when the RateLimit-Reset exceeds ten minutes.

+The considerations above are not limited to RateLimit fields, but apply to all fields affecting how clients behave in subsequent requests (e.g. Retry-After).

 # Privacy Considerations {#privacy}